Provable Differentially Private Computation of the Cross-Attention Mechanism: Introduction

-Our main technique in Theorem~\ref{thm:main} makes cross-attention differentially private by using the polynomial kernel approximation method and transforming it into a weighted distance problem.
-Then, the above problem can be solved by summing over weighted distances (depending on the value embedding) between the query embedding and the key embedding.
-We build a data structure for weighted softmax queries in Section~\ref{sec:main_result_dptree:softmax}, and we extend this data structure to handle adaptive queries using the $\epsilon_0$-net/metric entropy argument in Section~\ref{sec:main_result_dptree:adaptive}.

-Our contributions can be summarized as follows: \begin{itemize} \item We demonstrate that cross-attention computations are equivalent to the weighted distance problem (Section~\ref{sec:preli:cross_attention}). \item We design a novel algorithm (Alg.~\ref{alg:softmax}) that can privately answer weighted softmax queries with high probability and a concrete accuracy bound. \item Our algorithm (Alg.~\ref{alg:adaptive}) can handle multiple queries and is robust against adaptive query attacks (Theorem~\ref{thm:adaptive_softmax:informal}), meaning that potential attackers cannot intentionally extract information of system prompts/RAG data. \end{itemize}
+Our main technique in Theorem~\ref{thm:main} ensures that cross-attention is differentially private by using the polynomial kernel approximation method and transforming it into a weighted distance problem.
+We then solve the problem by summing over weighted distances (depending on the value embedding) between the query embedding and the key embedding.
+We build a data structure for weighted Softmax queries in Section~\ref{sec:main_result_dptree:softmax}, and we extend this data structure to handle adaptive queries using the $\epsilon_0$-net/metric entropy argument in Section~\ref{sec:main_result_dptree:adaptive}.
+Furthermore, our additive error decreases as the input token length grows, diminishing to zero.
+Our contributions are as follows: \begin{itemize} \item We demonstrate that cross-attention computations are equivalent to the weighted distance problem (Section~\ref{sec:main_result_cross_attention}). \item We design a novel algorithm (Algorithm~\ref{alg:softmax}) that privately answers weighted Softmax queries with high probability and a concrete accuracy bound. \item Our algorithm (Algorithm~\ref{alg:DP_cross_attn}) handles multiple cross-attention queries and is robust against adaptive query attacks (Theorem~\ref{thm:cross_attention}), meaning that potential attackers cannot intentionally extract information of system prompts/RAG data. \end{itemize}

 To our knowledge, this is the first work to utilize DP to protect prompts in LGMs with theoretically provable guarantees.
-While some papers have explored protecting user/system prompts with DP \cite{ew24,myh+23}, they are primarily empirical and lack theoretical guarantees.
-Additionally, many others are working on protecting private datasets by applying DP to the fine-tuning stage of LGMs training \cite{bepp22, samb24, llb+24, ynb+21,ltlh21,ssc+22}, which diverges from our work.
+While some have explored protecting user/system prompts with DP \citep{ew24,myh+23}, they are primarily empirical and lack theoretical guarantees.
+Additionally, many others are working on protecting private datasets by applying DP to the fine-tuning stage of LGMs \citep{bepp22, samb24, llb+24, ynb+21,ltlh21,ssc+22}, which diverges from our work.
 The strength of DP lies in its strong, unambiguous, and concrete definition of privacy, enabling algorithm designs with provable privacy and accuracy analysis.
-Therefore, we believe that the theoretical aspects of DP applications in LGMs remain a highly impactful direction, and we aim to pave the way for further exploration in this area.
+Therefore, we believe that the theoretical aspects of DP applications in LGMs remain a highly impactful direction, and we aim to pave the way for further exploration.